Apply for a Grant

 Grant application deadlines

-Applications for grants of less than £5,000 can be made at any time and we aim to give you a decision within 6 weeks.
+Applications for grants of up to £5,000 can be made at any time and we aim to give you a decision within 6 weeks.

-1st November 2017 for 13th December Council meeting
+5pm on 1st November for 13 December Grants Panel meeting

 Project Viability Grant (PVG)